HibaFatima999/10pearls/Selenium Assignment/README.md

 ## NOTE TO READ BEFORE RUNNING THE PROJECT
 *All project folders and files eg. venv/ , .pytest_cache/ etc. are not uploaded on github because it contains further folders and files in it like site packages that are large in number and causing difficulty while uploading.

-*So before running the project some dependencies/site-packages needs to be regeneraed or installed explicitely to align it with the given project and virtual environment needs to be created first by using venv\Scripts\Activate.ps1
+*So before running the project some dependencies/site-packages needs to be regenerated or installed explicitely to align it with the given project and virtual environment needs to be created first by using venv\Scripts\Activate.ps1

 *Then run it using pytest -v